Breaking down can be stressful. But staying calm and knowing what to do in the event will help you and your passengers stay safe until help arrives.

 Find somewhere safe to stop

-Try to stop somewhere safe.
+If you have a problem with your car, try to stop somewhere safe.
 Use the hard shoulder if that's the only option.
 In this case, move as far left as you can and turn the wheels to the left.

 Ideally, park away from motorways or busy roads, and avoid bends in the road, or bottoms of hills.